Norman C. Gaddis: Civilian Life in Tennessee

 The Gaddises returned to Knoxville in November 1945.
-Gaddis enrolled in the pre-med program at the University of Tennessee, served in the Reserves, and worked part-time in a large drugstore.
+Gaddis enrolled in the pre-med program at the University of Tennessee, served in the Army Air Forces Reserve, and worked part-time in a large drugstore.
 The Reserve unit aircraft included the C-47 Skytrain and the P-51 Mustang.
 After their first child was born in March 1946, Gaddis found the schedule extremely demanding.
 There were several opportunities for him to return to active duty, especially with the establishment of the US Air Force in September 1947; however, even with almost 500 hours of flight time, he did not meet the criterion of a college degree.

 Military service in the Air Force

 Gaddis was recalled to active duty in February 1949.
 He served three years as a pilot with the 86th Fighter Wing at Neubiberg Air Base, West Germany, a suburb of Munich.
 The 86th Fighter Wing was engaged in flying escort missions into and from Berlin during the airlift, typically flying the P-47 Thunderbolt.
 During this time Gaddis was promoted to 1st Lieutenant and earned the call sign "Snapper" because of his execution of a "snap-roll" maneuver as he flew a P-47 at 1500 ft and 300 mph across the Fürstenfeldbruck airfield.